 The high solubility of the dyes, especially the reactive, direct, basic and acids ones, in water pose a challenge to remove them.
 Thus, they become an environmental problem for waterbodies.
 The color reduces the penetration of light thru water.
 Consequently, the photosynthesis rates of water plants goes down.
 Since photolysis produces oxygen that dissolved in the waterbody, the reduced concentrations affect the aquatic biota.

 Textile dyes also act as toxic, mutagenic and carcinogenic agents (see references for more information).
-They accumulate in the bodies, especially of those species that are at the end of the food-chein.
-Since sulfide agents are toxic, they are (slowly) substituded in the Western World by applying glucose in basic solution.
+They accumulate in the bodies, especially of those species that are at the end of the food-chain.
+Since sulfide agents are toxic, they are (slowly) substituted in the Western World by applying glucose in basic solution.

 My first pair of denim pants were cream with a floral Laura Ashley like print!
 In my opinion and those of my classmates, they looked like PJs.
 I wasn’t allowed to dye them because the color could rinse in the laundry.
 As 12 years old girl I fought a fashion battle me to get my first pair of jeans.
 Ironically, those colored pants served as an argument: “You didn’t wear your printed pair.”

 The outfit inspiration photos below show some outfit ideas with “colored” denim.
 See this post on how to look great in denim-on-denim.